-SOWK 368 Principles of Counseling (See PSYC 368.)
+SOWK 368 4 S Principles of Counseling

-ee PSYC 368.)
+(See PSYC 368.)

-SOWK 376 Human Behavior in the Social Environment I
+SOWK 376 3 F Human Behavior in the Social Environment I

 The bio-psycho-social factors that impact or influence behavior from infancy through young adulthood from the person-in-environment perspective.
 Focus on the assessment process in generalist practice, with special attention to cultural awareness and factors of human diversity.
 Emphasis on research relevant to social work practice.
 Prerequisites: SOWK 275, BIOL 223, PSYC 121.